Do I need to register with OSD at the time that I register with the University?

-It is encouraged that you register early with OSD so that support services may begin promptly.
-If you plan to begin at Cal State LA in the fall semester, we encourage you to attend an OSD Information Sessions to get started early.
+We encourage you to register early with OSD so we may coordinate your support services promptly.
+If you plan to begin at Cal State LA in the fall , we encourage you to attend an OSD Summer Information Session to get started early.

-2. I have completed all my requirements for transferring to Cal State LA at my community college except for mathematics; may I still transfer and complete the math requirement at Cal State LA?
+I have completed all my requirements for transferring to Cal State LA from my community college except for mathematics.
+May I still transfer and complete the math requirement at Cal State LA?

-CSU Executive Order 665 mandates that all students intending to transfer to Cal State LA regardless of disability must complete the GE Mathematics requirement prior to attending the first semester.
+No. CSU Executive Order 665 mandates that all students intending to transfer to Cal State LA, regardless of disability, must complete the GE Mathematics requirement prior to their first semester.
+This includes math course substitutions.

 Typically, student learning disability or psychological assessments should not be more than three years old.
 However, the Disability Management Specialist/Counselor will review all documentation to determine if reassessment is required.
 NOTE: OSD at Cal State LA does not provide learning and/or psychological assessments.

 Cal State LA does not provide such transportation.
-However, we recommend that students with mobility impairments take advantage of the Priority Registration to better schedule classes and give you additional time to get from one class to another.
+We recommend that students with mobility impairments take advantage of Priority Registration to schedule classes with enough time in between to get from one class to another.

 Unfortunately, OSD does not provide tutoring services.
-Tutors are available through the University Tutorial Center.
+Tutors are available through the Center for Academic Success.
 Additionally, as a student registered with the OSD, you may be eligible to schedule a standing tutoring appointment and additional tutoring time.

 No. The Office for Student Financial Aid will provide financial assistance to eligible students.

 No, students are not required to disclose the nature of their disabilities or to provide copies of their disability documentation to any entity other than OSD.
 However, if a student is experiencing symptoms as a result of a diagnosis that impact classroom attendance some support documentation may be required for faculty.
-Being registered with OSD can help better facilitate this process.
+Registering with OSD can help facilitate this process.

 No. Students who have been verified for services have received written confirmation from OSD.
 If a student does not have written confirmation and is not registered, please refer them to our office in the Administration Building, Room 127.
 If you choose to provide a student with reasonable accommodations, you may do so at your own discretion, however, we do encourage accommodations to be facilitated by our office.